 Before he joined government Nick was Head of Economics and Development at WWF-UK.
 He came to WWF from research at London Business School on the economics of climate change, which he published as the book “Argument in the Greenhouse”.
 This followed a period in the UK electricity industry working as a negotiator for PowerGen and an engineer for GEC-Alsthom.
 Nick trained as a mechanical engineer at Bristol University and holds a masters degree in Technology and Policy from MIT where he specialised in energy systems analysis.

-Among other appointments Nick is currently on the advisory board of Infrastructure UK, the independent commission reporting to the UK Conservative Party on the design of a Green Investment Bank, and the Advisory Council of the European Technology Platform for Zero Emission Fossil Fuel Power.
+Nick is the currently the vice-chair of the European Alliance to Save Energy, and sits on the steering group of the Global Stranded Assets Advisory Council.
+Among other appointments Nick has served on the advisory board of Infrastructure UK, the independent UK Green Investment Bank Commission and the Advisory Council of the European Technology Platform for Zero Emission Fossil Fuel Power.